Savannah Chrisley Shares Intense Workout With Fans, Thanks Workout Partner And Boyfriend, Nic Kerdiles

 Savannah looks sporty-chic in a pair of black leggings, a black tank top, and a black baseball cap.
 She added a little pop of color to her wardrobe with a pair of bright blue Nike shoes in addition to a bright pink sports bra that can be seen through the side of tank.
 In the background of the video, the chorus of the song fittingly says, “everyday I’m hustlin.”

 And though he did not appear in the video itself, Chrisley thanked her beau Nic Kerdiles for hitting the gym with her and being her workout partner.
-So far, the post has already gained a lot of attention with over 219,000 views, 21,000 plus likes and 100 plus comments.
+So far, the post has already gained a lot of attention with over 219,000 views, 21,000 plus likes, and 100 plus comments.
 Many fans applauded Savannah for working hard for her rockin’ body while countless other fans commented on the image to let Savannah know that they love her show.

 “That looks Tough but you pulled it off.
 GO.
 TEAM.
 CHRISLEY.”